rodcoelho/multithreading/README.md

 # Multithreading

-Tests the speed of each: Single Threading vs Concurrent Threading vs Parallel Threading
+Tests the speed of each: Single Threading vs Concurrent Parallel Threading

 ##### Step 1: Clone Repository